VincentQuillien/machinist/core/README.md

 #### - What's the difference with XState?

-The main difference is that `XState` is event-driven while `machinist` is not.\
+The main difference is that `XState` is event-driven while `Machinist` is not.\
 With `XState` the caller dispatches an event that will be interpreted by the machine, to potentially trigger a transition.
 If the machine doesn't define a transition for the current state and event, then the event is silently dropped.

-On the other hand with `machinist` the caller directly invokes the transition like a normal method, and it's up to the same caller to ensure that the machine is in a valid state before doing so.\
+On the other hand with `Machinist` the caller directly invokes the transition like a normal method, and it's up to the same caller to ensure that the machine is in a valid state before doing so.\
 Thanks to discriminated unions the compiler can automatically narrow the type of